This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Great Barrier Reef Snorkeling

-Off the one side of the pontoon Sunlover has a cordoned off area for snorkeling.
+Off the one side of the pontoon they had a cordoned off area for snorkeling.
 I must say I was a bit worried that we would be relegated to snorkeling in a very small area.
 I definitely needn’t to have worried because the snorkel area was huge and over an amazing section of Reef.
 We lived on a sailboat for 5 months in the Bahamas, so our kids are very comfortable swimmers and snorkelers.
 However, even if your kids aren’t as confident, there are lots of safe ways to snorkel comfortably.
 On the pontoon there is snorkel equipment organized by sizes, soaking in disinfectant.
 You just help yourself to what you need.
 We found the equipment to be in good shape and there were lots of sizes and options for the kids.
 They have snorkel vests (life preservers) available and we had our 5 year old wear one.

 You may have heard that there are dangerous jellyfish in the waters off the Great Barrier Reef for 6 months of the year (Nov-May).
 It was the end of jellyfish season when we visited in May, but we opted to wear the suits just in case.
 They also help keep the kids a bit warmer in the water plus work as sun protection.
 You can rent the full body stinger suits on the pontoon for $5/each.